-- Goodbye to back pain: Office dwellers often develop plenty of back pain and stiffness throughout the years.
+- Goodbye to back pain: Office dwellers often develop pain and stiffness throughout the years.
 Standing desks can help improve posture and core strength, leading to a happier back.

 Truthfully, the stand-up desk trend does have its downfalls.
 Many people that have made the switch love it, but there are some disadvantages to be aware of:

-- Adjustment time: Using a standing desk will likely be a huge lifestyle change and there’s bound to be an uncomfortable adjustment period.
-Consider easing into this new lifestyle by standing for an hour or two at a time.
-Just like with anything else in life, the key is moderation.
+- There’s an adjustment period: Using a standing desk will likely be a big lifestyle change and there’s bound to be an uncomfortable adjustment period.
+Start by standing for an hour or two at a time.

-- Leg and foot soreness: If you’re standing all day, it’s inevitable that you’ll experience some soreness.
+- Leg and foot soreness: If you’re standing all day, you’ll inevitably experience some soreness.
 But, just as sitting in one position all day is bad for your health, so is standing.
-The key is to use the stand-up desk to coerce you toward moving around more often throughout the day.
+The key is to use the stand-up desk as another tool that helps you move throughout the workday.

 Okay, I want a standing desk.
 What are my options?

 In the past, the main way to snag a stand-up desk was to DIY it and hope that your carpentry skills were up to par.
 That’s certainly still an option, but there are a variety of companies that manufacture standing desks these days.